 The frequency of natural disasters, terrorist attacks, and data breaches across the globe and the dramatic retelling of them on various media outlets has created an expectation that emergency plans be developed and routinely updated for areas of public assembly, including arts and culture venues.
 In this professional development course, learners will develop a customized disaster plan for their arts and cultural organization.

 Who should attend the Emergency Arts Management course?

 This course is designed for the arts professional designated to create the institutional disaster plan for their organization.

 This course is delivered online in an asynchronous format.
 The course runs for eight weeks with disaster plan sections being written, discussed, and reviewed each week.
 Once registered, you will receive login information and access to a short training course which will get your acquainted with the software.

 Cost & Payment

 Online registration now available for everyone through UK's Catalog!
 You do not have to be a student at the university to enroll through Catalog.
-Please ask about the promotional codes for both non-profits as well as educators before you register.

 - September 28 - November 20, 2020

 - January 11 - March 5, 2021

 After enrollment and payment but prior to the start of a course, participants may request a deferral to the next available delivery of the same course.
 A maximum of three deferments may be requested.
 After three deferments, the participant forfeits the payment.
 Participants may request a deferral by emailing firstname.lastname@example.org.